brkyzdmr/TermDepositMarketingDataAnalysis/README.md

 ## Summary

 Data analysis for predicting if the customer will subscribe to a term deposit.
+This project has developed for Data Science company technical interview.

+## How to improve the result?

+I did not tuned hyper-parameters, so before the learning process you can make hyper-parameter tuning for better result.

 ## Background